 Cristina was a fellow with the Roma Initiatives Office at the Open Society Foundations developing Roma lawyers associations in Romania and Macedonia.
 She was a legal fellow with the Open Society Justice Initiative, working with the legal empowerment, legal clinics, litigation and advocacy teams.
-Marian has been a board member of the Forum of European Roma Young People (FERYP) and has coordinated the Roma Students’ Initiative, organizing the 3rd Barvalipe Roma Pride Summer School in August 2013.
+Cristina has been a board member of the Forum of European Roma Young People (FERYP) and has coordinated the Roma Students’ Initiative, organizing the 3rd Barvalipe Roma Pride Summer School in August 2013.
 During 2016-2018, Cristina was a member of the Advisory Council on Youth with the Council of Europe, establishing together with government representatives of CoE member states the annual priorities for the youth sector.
 Between 2007 and 2011, she coordinated the Human Rights department at the Roma National Center in Chisinau, Moldova.

 Atanas Stoyanov has joined the Roma Entrepreneurship Development Initiative in September 2017 as a fellow.
 He focuses on Advocacy,

 Fundraising and Project Management in the Brussels office of REDI.

 Atanas is a Romani born in Pleven, Bulgaria.
 A teacher, Roma civil society activist and policy analyst, he holds a Master degree in Public Policy from the Central European University, Budapest.
 Atanas has a rich experience in working for Roma non-governmental organisations all over Europe.